libp2p/specs/connections/README.md

 multiplexing.
 The process of layering capabilities onto "raw" transport connections is called "upgrading" the connection.

-Because there are many valid ways to provide the libp2p capabilities, the connection upgrade process uses protocol negotiation to decide which specific protocols to use for each capability.
+The security protocol to be used on a connection is determined through the listeners multiaddr.
+The multiplexing protocol is determined using protocol negotiation.
 The protocol negotiation process uses multistream-select as described in the [Protocol Negotiation](#protocol-negotiation) section.

 When raw connections need both security and multiplexing, security is always established first, and the negotiation for stream multiplexing takes place over